elastic/integrations/packages/salesforce/docs/README.md

 - **Data Visualization**: Create detailed visualizations to monitor, measure, and analyze usage trends and key data, helping you derive actionable business insights.
 - **Proactive Alerts**: Set up alerts to minimize Mean Time to Detection (MTTD) and Mean Time to Resolution (MTTR) by referencing relevant logs during troubleshooting.

-### Use cases:

-For example, with this integration, users can analyze data to understand user activity patterns based on geographic regions or examine the distribution of users by license type.
-This helps in making informed decisions and optimizing resource allocation.

 ## Data streams

 The Salesforce integration collects log events using the Salesforce REST API.